 Morale is low.
 Under the direction of @MBTA command.
 Shuttle buses are moving into position in preparation for the #OrangeLine railroad shutdown.
 This catastrophe is does not go unexpected.
 Onward we March to Forest Hills. pic.twitter.com/Ig6BPYBT0y

-Estabrook said the news Friday that the MBTA is closing part of the Green Line extension between Government Center and Union Square for four weeks wasn’t surprising.
-But at least he’ll have something to tweet about.
+Estabrook said the news that the MBTA will close part of the Green Line extension between Government Center and Union Square for four weeks wasn’t surprising.
+But at least he’ll have something to post about.

 “I’m grateful they’re giving me so much material to work with,” he said.